Chiranjeevi: Other work

 Chiranjeevi is one of the co-owners of the Indian Super League club Kerala Blasters FC.

 Television career

 Chiranjeevi made his debut as a Television host with the fourth season of Meelo Evaru Koteeswarudu.
 The first episode of the fourth season was aired on 13 February 2017 on Star Maa.
-The game show is a Telugu-language adaptation of Kaun Banega Crorepati.
+The game show is a Telugu-language adaptation of Who Wants to Be a Millionaire?.